-Our client, Laminex, believes in making good design accessible to all Australians.
-We discussed how we could take laminate, a humble and ubiquitous surface, and show it in a new and design-led way.
-These conversations led us to the idea that collaboration with leading architects could really flex the product – show its beauty, functionality and design flexibility.
+Laminex believes in making good design accessible to all Australians.
+We discussed how we could take laminate, a humble and ubiquitous surface, and show it in a new and design-led application.
+These conversations led us to the idea that collaborating with leading architects could really flex the product – show its beauty, functionality and design flexibility.

 Photography by Derek Swalwell

 Working closely with Laminex, we briefed in the three spaces – the commercial workspace seen above, the large, expansive kitchen below, and a compact apartment kitchen to be released in the next phase of the campaign.
 Kennedy Nolan has a philosophy of highly individual designs that respond specifically to the context and client.
 In this case, they responded to the laminate – pushed its boundaries and elevated an everyday product into a design feature of every space.

 These spaces by Laminex and Kennedy Nolan have inspired architects and homeowners, and fulfilled our intention.
 By collaborating with leading architects we have shown laminates by Laminex in a whole new and exciting light.

 The campaign launched with the Kennedy Nolan Expansive Kitchen on The Design Files, including a film made by Sirap, and then across print and digital media from August 2020 to 2021.